-Author has written 38 stories for Sonic the Hedgehog, Gundam Wing/AC, Yu Yu Hakusho, Inuyasha, Ranma, Warcraft, Naruto, Mega Man, Harry Potter, Phantasy Star, Teen Titans, Star Wars, Overwatch, Miraculous: Tales of Ladybug & Cat Noir, and RWBY.
+Author has written 85 stories for Sonic the Hedgehog, Gundam Wing/AC, Yu Yu Hakusho, Inuyasha, Ranma, Warcraft, Naruto, Mega Man, Harry Potter, Phantasy Star, Teen Titans, Star Wars, Overwatch, Miraculous: Tales of Ladybug & Cat Noir, and RWBY.

 I like to use this space to comment on recent stories-- their genesis, who I went about writing them, and so on.
 Unfortunately, it's gotten to the point where I have so many stories I can't cover them, or even the most recent.

 I'm finally done with my new title-holder for longest fic ever: "Abyssal".
 This story took a calendar year out of my life to complete.
 All things considered I think I did very well by it, especially considering that my previous longest-story had a much more derivative plot whereas "Abyssal" was original.
 I suppose if I was going to do Alternate Universe I was going to do it hardcore.
 It was so consuming I had to detox with two much lighter fics, "What's In a Name" and "Thanks For Nothing, Dad", that dealt with themes raised by "Abyssal" in much friendlier, more approachable terms.